The Nature of Power (Part I)

 Resistance can be the very thing that justifies the system’s existence.

-When authority is challenged, it seizes the opportunity to tighten its grip—rolling out new surveillance programs, passing harsher laws, or flooding the public sphere with narratives that paint dissent as a threat to safety, order, or 'the common good.'
+When authority is challenged, it seizes the opportunity to tighten its grip, rolling out new surveillance programs, passing harsher laws, or flooding the public sphere with narratives that paint dissent as a threat to safety, order, or 'the common good.'

-But when co-opted resistance and ideological control no longer keep people in line, the façade cracks, and raw force takes over.
+Nevertheless, when this strategy of co-opted resistance and ideological control no longer keeps people in line, the façade cracks, and raw force takes over.
 Instead of reforms, you get harsher laws criminalizing dissent, expanded surveillance, and police armed like soldiers.
-The state shifts from pretending to listen to openly crushing.
-The illusion of dialogue is replaced with the reality of suppression.
+Now, in cities across the country Trump has lined the streets with military, transforming American cities into zones under armed watch, where the presence of occupation is unmistakable.The state is shifting from pretending to listen to openly crushing.
+The illusion of dialogue is being replaced with the reality of suppression.
+This is a tactic we’ve seen before and see in authoritative regimes throughout the world.

 Power is incredibly adept at turning resistance into proof of its own necessity.
 Every riot becomes a reason for more cops.
 Every act of defiance becomes evidence that 'order' must be restored.
 Even when resistance wins small victories, those wins are often contained within frameworks that prevent deeper transformation.

-What’s more, power anticipates the familiar forms of opposition: marches, petitions, civil disobedience.
-These rituals of dissent are expected, and because they’re expected, they’re manageable.
-There are established protocols for dealing with them—crowd control tactics, legal channels to absorb demands, media strategies to frame the narrative.
-In this way, power doesn’t just survive resistance; it digests it, metabolizes it, and grows stronger, all while projecting an image of flexibility and responsiveness.
+The powers that be have established protocols for dealing with these resistance methods, such as crowd control tactics, legal channels to absorb demands, media strategies to frame the narrative.
+In this way, power digests resistance, metabolizes it, and grows stronger, all while projecting an image of flexibility and responsiveness.

 Power and the Organization of Desire

+This structuring of desire ensures that people actively participate in maintaining the system, believing their choices are their own even though they’re shaped by cues buried in everything from advertisements to classroom lessons.
 Once again, what makes this form of control so effective is its invisibility.
-It doesn’t need cartoonish propaganda posters or public pledges.
-No one has to stand in a square reciting loyalty oaths to capitalism.
+It doesn’t need cartoonish propaganda posters or public pledges (even though sometimes that’s around, too).
+No one has to stand in a square reciting loyalty oaths to capitalism (even though some do this).

 Power’s Temporal Logic: Control Over the Future